-A Guideline Working Group was established to develop questions the guideline would address, to advise on stakeholder groups, to source underpinning evidence, to categorise and grade evidence and to draft and write.
+A Guideline Working Group was established to develop questions the CPG would address, to advise on stakeholder groups, to source underpinning evidence, to categorise and grade evidence and to draft and write.
 Members of the Vascular Special Interest Group of the ASA were initially invited.
-Additional members known to this group with relevant expertise were also invited.
-Table APP 2.2 summarises the members of the guideline working group and their affiliations.
+Additional members known to the working group with relevant expertise were also invited.
+Table APP 2.2 lists the members of the guideline working group.